UoM-ResPlat-DevOps/SpartanAdvanced/Lessons/Lesson_1.md

 | ctrl+d      | Quick logout.                                                                   |
 | ctrl+r      | Recursive search through your history to locate previous commands.              |
 | ctrl+z      | Stop the current process.                                                       |
 -- *Slide End* --

 -- *Slide* --
+### Use of Shell Scripting
+* Shell scripts combine Linux commands with logical operations.
+It is an underrated utility, but it is not the answer for everything.
+* They are not always great at resource intensive tasks (e.g., extensive file operations) where speed is important.
+They are certainly not recommended for heavy-duty mathematical operations (e.g., floating point) - use programming language instead.
+They are not recommended in situations where data structures, multi-dimensional arrays (it's not a database!) and port/socket I/O is important.
+-- *Slide End* --

+-- *Slide* --